Plouni/smash_wav_to_pcm/Readme.md

 # smash_wav_to_pcm

-Download brstm files from https://smashcustommusic.net that you can use to create a MSU pack with.
+Download brstm files from https://smashcustommusic.net that you can use to create an MSU pack with.
 Why this website?
 Because it has looping points for most of the songs!
 You also need to download the powerful tool `Looping Audio Converter` to convert the brstm files to looped pcm files.
-Don't worry though, you don't need to know how to use this tool, because the config files are given to you and the process is called automatically by python and the command line interface of Looping Audio Converter.
+You don't need to know how to use this tool, because the config files are given to you and the process is called automatically by python and the command line interface of Looping Audio Converter.

 ## Requirements